ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

 ```
 </details>

 For a typical project, once you obtain the data, you will run the quality check (using Fastqc) and then proceed with the assembly steps.
-For this tutorial, to keep it focused on `platanus` assembler, we will skip it.
+For this tutorial, since we already know the quality, and to keep it focused on `platanus` assembler, we will skip it.

 The compiled versions of the `platanus` assembler are available at the assembly [homepage](http://platanus.bio.titech.ac.jp).
 You can download them directly and use the binaries for this tutorial.